Department History

 Name change

 The late '80s and '90s brought several changes to the department.
 To better indicate the critical and cross-cultural nature of the academic study of religion, the department changed its name to the Department of Comparative Religion in 1994.
 Francis Gross (Christianity) came to the department after the demise of the general studies program in 1988, and Timothy Light (Chinese religions), who came to 色色啦 to help strengthen the International Studies programs and subsequently became Provost, joined the faculty in 1992.
 Both added to the diversity of the department's offerings until their retirements.
 New hires during this period included Jonathan Silk (Buddhism) in 1995; Brian Wilson (Religion in America) in 1996; Susanne Mrozik (Buddhism) in 1999; and Jaclyn Maxwell (Christianity) in 2000.
 Both Silk and Maxwell have since been lured away to other universities, and Earhart retired in 1999.
-Since then, however, the department was been pleased to add to the faculty Stephen Covell (Japanese Religions), Kevin Wanner (Medieval Christianity).
+Since then, however, the department was been pleased to add to the faculty Stephen Covell (Japanese Religions), Kevin J. Wanner (Medieval Christianity).

 Graduate programs